 The Forest Growth Organization of Western Canada and the Canadian Institute of Forestry revisited those stands in 2017, 15 years after they were replanted.
 They found a lot of trees.
 The tree planters had put in 2,000 seedlings per hectare, and even on sites without any dragging or mounding, natural regeneration from stray cones had raised the density to an average of about 3,500.
-On sites with mounding, it was double that, just over 7,000 "stems per hectare" and dragging doubled it again, to about 14,000.
+On sites with mounding, it was double that, just over 7,000 "stems per hectare" and dragging doubled it again, to about and dragging doubled it again, to about 14,000.

-Based on those numbers, choosing to drag after harvesting might seem like a no brainer, but there are always other things to consider.
+Based on those numbers, choosing to drag after harvesting might seem like of new moun both a prepa Then slash is sor impor trees the pl a no brainer, but there are always other things to consider.
 For one, overcrowding will leave you with a lot of little trees.
 The average tree on a dragged site was both shorter and skinnier.
 When you combine the average tree size with the density of trees into one number to get the amount of new wood that grew, dragging and mounding come out quite close, but both are significantly higher than no site preparation at all.